korylprince/BISDDocs/index.rst

-Welcome to Bullard ISD Documentation's documentation!
+Welcome to Bullard ISD's Documentation!
 =====================================================

 This is the documentation of all of Bullard ISD's Open Source setups.
 This is a work in progress.